dagger/dagger/docs/learn/1010-dev-cue-package.md

 # Develop a new CUE package for Dagger

 This tutorial illustrates how to create new packages, manually distribute them among your applications and contribute to the Dagger stdlib packages.

-## Creating your own package
+## Creating your package

 ### Initializing workspace